 - Seeding rules during the tournament will be defined on the Tournament Bracket document.

-- Any team forfeiting a game may not advance to playoff round.
+Any team forfeiting a game without play may not advance to playoff round.

 - For 8U, no lead off until ball crosses the plate.
 Bunting and stealing is allowed for 8U.

-- For 8U there will be a 5 run per inning limit.
+- 8U division will have a 5 run per inning rule.

 - Courtesy runners will be allowed for the pitcher or catcher at any time.
 The courtesy runner will be someone not currently in the lineup.
-If a team does not have a sub player, they may not use a courtesy runner.
 A courtesy runner may only run one time per inning.
-If both teams bat their entire lineup and both coaches agree before the game starts, they may use the last out as a courtesy runner for the catcher only.
+If both teams bat their entire lineup and do not have any subs, they may use the last out as a courtesy runner for the catcher or the pitcher only.
 It is the base runner’s responsibility to avoid contact with the fielder when he has the ball.
 Slide or avoid is in effect at all times when fielder is in possession of ball.
-Intentionally running into a fielder who is in possession of the ball is grounds for ejection.
+Intentionally running into a fielder who is in possession of the ball is grounds for ejection from the tournament.

 - Metal cleats are allowed for 10U and older teams.

 - All conversations with an umpire should be conducted after a time out has been called and be held in a calm and professional manner.
-Verbal abuse of the umpire will not be tolerated and may result in ejection from the game.
+Verbal abuse of the umpire will not be tolerated and may result in ejection from the game or tournament.

-- Any player, manager or coach ejected from the game will sit out the next game also.
-Managers are responsible for the conduct of his players and fans.
+- Any player, manager or coach ejected from the game will sit out the follow game.
+Managers are responsible for the conduct of his/her players and fans.
+Managers who are ejected must also leave the park until they are allowed to coach again.
+Elings Park has a “No Poor Sports” policy.
+Umpires are instructed to throw out any coach, parent, player, or fan who exemplifies a “Poor Sport.”

 - To intentionally walk a batter, a coach simply needs to inform the umpire and point to first base.
 No pitches are thrown.